I am a... Family Member/Parent

 Insurance

-• All students participating in Berkeley Summer Abroad or Berkeley Global Internships programs will be covered under the UC Travel Insurance Policy.
-Read more about the coverage here.
+- All students participating in Berkeley Summer Abroad or Berkeley Global Internships programs will be covered under the UC Travel Insurance Policy.
+Read more about the coverage on the Travel Risk and Insurance page.

-• All students participating in UCEAP programs will be covered under the UCEAP Travel Insurance Policy.
-Read more about the coverage here.
+- All students participating in UCEAP programs will be covered under the UCEAP Travel Insurance Policy.
+Read more about the coverage on the UCEAP Health and Safety page.

 Emergencies